Articles

 Many brain injuries are preventable.
 Safety measures, such as wearing helmets while biking or playing contact sports and adhering to road safety rules, significantly reduce the risk of TBIs.

 Taking standard precautions can reduce the risk of brain injury.
 However, sometimes they occur due to someone else’s negligence.
 A car accident where the other driver was at fault is a great example.
-If you or a loved one has suffered a brain injury in this manner, you may be entitled to compensation for both the immediate treatment of the TBI as well as long-term care.
+Have you or a loved one suffered a brain injury in this manner?
+You may be entitled to compensation for both the immediate treatment of the TBI as well as long-term care.
 Call our offices to schedule a consultation.

 Published by